Where’s the Fruit?

 Carbohydrates

-Just like our cars need fuel, our bodies also need fuel.
-However the type of food (fuel) we put into our bodies can make a big difference.
+Just like our cars need fuel, our bodies also

 A carbohydrate (or carbs as they are commonly known) is our body’s main source of fuel.
 There are two main types of carbohydrates---complex and simple.
 What is the difference?